-Most quantize routines can leave the music sounding stiff and unmusical.
-Some attempt to "humanize" a track by adding "randomization," which rarely has the desired effect since humans do not randomly change timing or volume.
-Band-in-a-Box uses intelligent humanization routines that can humanize a melody from one feel to another, from one tempo to another, and vary the amount of swing to 8th notes.
+Quantize routines can leave the music sounding stiff and unmusical.
+Some routines attempt to humanize a track by adding "randomization," which rarely has the desired effect since humans do not randomly change timing or volume.
+Band-in-a-Box uses intelligent humanization routines to humanize a melody from one feel to another, from one tempo to another, and vary the amount of swing to 8th notes.
 The results are very musical, with natural sounding melodies.